haiwen/seafile-docs-ko/maintain/backup_recovery.md

 This command backup the data directory to `/backup/data/haiwen`.

-**It's very important to make sure the copy or rsync process finishes successfully.
-Otherwise some of your latest data may not be backed up.**

 Important: The ID in `ccnet/ccnet.conf` must be consistent with the SHA1 value of `ccnet/mykey.peer`.
 So do not forget to copy `ccnet/mykey.peer`.

 ## Restore from backup ##